An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Introduction

 The Voice Conversion Challenge (VCC) series was launched in 2016 \cite{vcc2016} with the goal of comparing several VC approaches in a controlled task setting, with a dedicated database and large-scale evaluation.
 This was then expanded to more difficult settings such as non-parallel conversion and cross-lingual VC in VCC 2018 \cite{vcc2018} and VCC 2020 \cite{vcc2020}, respectively.
 Finally, VCC 2020 showed that top systems could already synthesize at a naturalness and similarity score similar to ground-truth recordings.

 With the rapid advancements of speech technology, VCC shifted its focus to singing voices, and Singing Voice Conversion Challenge (SVCC) 2023 \cite{huang2023svcc} was held.
+Singing voice conversion (SVC) is considered more challenging because of two reasons.
+First, compared to normal, everyday speech, singing voices have a lot more variation in pitch, energy, expressions, and singing style.
+Second, while the generated singing voice needs to follow the notes of the song, the singing style can also greatly vary from singer to singer, and thus the level of disentanglement needs to be properly modeled.
 Two new tasks were introduced, which were in-domain SVC and cross-domain SVC.
 To evaluate the naturalness and similarity, large-scale listening tests were conducted.
-For naturalness, the 5-scale mean opinion score (MOS) test was performed, and for similarity, a 4-scale speaker-likeness test was performed.
+For naturalness, the five-point-scale mean opinion score (MOS) test was performed, and for similarity, a four-point-scale speaker-likeness test was performed.
 The similarity scores were then calculated by the percentage of a system's converted samples that were judged to be the same as the target speakers.
 Similar to VCC 2020, the large-scale listening tests show human-level naturalness was achieved by the top system, showing the huge advancements in the field of generative speech modeling.
-In particular, systems employing the VAE-GAN \cite{zhou2023t02, ning2023svccwhisper} architecture and DSPGAN-based vocoders \cite{song2023dspgan} performed very well in naturalness.
+In particular, systems employing the VAEGAN \cite{zhou2023t02, ning2023svccwhisper} architecture and DSPGAN-based vocoders \cite{song2023dspgan} performed very well in naturalness.
 However, unlike VCC 2020, no team was able to obtain a similarity score as high as the target speakers, showing that singing voices may have some intrinsic features that were not considered in the previous challenges.

 As singing voices contain more sophisticated and specific features than singer identity, controlling the singing style has more practical applications and needs to be investigated to advance the field of voice synthesis.
 With this in mind, we launch SVCC 2025.
 Compared to previous iterations which solely focused on converting the voice identity, this year's iteration also focuses on singing style conversion (SSC).
 Compared to SVC which is limited to converting the global timbre and static features, SSC is a harder task as both the static and dynamic features of singing voices also need to be controlled.
 We introduce two new tasks: in-domain SSC and zero-shot SSC and develop a dedicated challenge dataset.
 Moreover, we provide two open-sourced baseline systems for researchers to use as starter kits to kickstart this new field.
 Similar to previous years, we conducted large-scale evaluations and summarized the valuable findings in this paper.